apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 on OS X, Linux or Windows operation system.
 See the Android SDK's [System Requirements](http://developer.android.com/sdk/index.html#Requirements).

-Cordova supports Android 2.3.x (Gingerbread, starting with Android API level 10) and higher.
+Cordova supports Android 4.0.x (starting with Android API level 14) and higher.
 As a general rule, Android versions become unsupported by Cordova as they dip below 5% on Google's
 [distribution dashboard](http://developer.android.com/about/dashboards/index.html).